Home for the Holidays (1995 film): Box office

-Home for the Holidays was released on November 3, 1995 in 1,000 theaters and grossed US$4 million in its opening weekend.
+Home for the Holidays was released on November 3, 1995, in 1,000 theaters and grossed US$4 million in its opening weekend.
 It went on to make $17.5 million in North America.
 The film earned a further $4.7 million internationally for a worldwide total of $22.1 million.

 Critical response

 On Rotten Tomatoes Home for the Holidays has an approval rating of 64% based on reviews from 50 critics.
 The site's consensus states: "Much like a real-life visit Home for the Holidays, this Thanksgiving-set dramedy can get a little bumpy – but it also has its share of fondly memorable moments."
 On Metacritic the film has a score of 56 out of 100 based on reviews from 15 critics.
 Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.

 In his three and half star review, Roger Ebert praised Foster's ability to direct "the film with a sure eye for the revealing little natural moment," and Downey's performance that "brings out all the complexities of a character who has used a quick wit to keep the world's hurts at arm's length."
 Janet Maslin, in her review for The New York Times, praised Holly Hunter's performance: "Displaying a dizziness more mannered than the cool, crisp intelligence she shows in Copycat, Ms. Hunter still holds together Home for the Holidays with a sympathetic performance."
 In his review for the Boston Globe, Jay Carr praised the film for being "filled with juicy performances that expand resourcefully beyond what we think are going to be their boundaries, the film carries us beyond our expectations.
 That's what makes it so pleasurable."

 USA Today gave the film three out of four stars and wrote, "Home has the usual hellish ritual.
 They come, they eat, they argue, they leave.
 It's the stuffing in-between that makes it special."
 However, in her review for The Washington Post, Rita Kempley criticized some of the performances: "Downey brings a lot of energy to the role, but his antics can be both tedious and distracting.
 Hunter has a lovely scene with her disgruntled sister, but there's no time for that relationship to develop, what with a romantic interest yet to explore."
 In his review for Rolling Stone magazine, Peter Travers had problems with the screenplay: "It's a shame that W.D.
 Richter's un-Disney-ish script often slides into shrill stereotypes and sitcom silliness."

+The film has become something of a cult classic in recent years, with critic Emily St. James describing it as "a warm, messy comedy about how warm and messy family can be.
+It doesn’t really tell a story so much as chronicle a sequence of events, but it captures something ineffable about how going back home to squabble with relatives and eat lots of food can add a nostalgic glow to the chill of late November."